thirdtank/brut/brutrb.com/dev-environment.md

 * One *builds* a Docker image from a Dockerfile.
 * One *starts* a Docker container from an image.
-* One *stops* a Docker conatiner when it's no longer needed.
+* One *stops* a Docker container when it's no longer needed.

 | App        | Purpose                                                                |